- What personal data we collect

 - Who we may disclose your personal data to

 - How long we process your personal data

-- Contacting us or the data protection authority
+- Contacting the data protection authority

 - Contact Us